-To cross over to the forest area, you must first cross this amazing dam.
+To cross over to the forest area (see below), you must first cross this amazing dam.
 In the heart of Sasagamine this dam holds back the waters of Otomi lake.
-It is amazing to walk across and provides some great views of the lake and surrounding area.
+It is amazing to walk across and provides some great views of the lake and surrounding area and mountain ranges.

 This is one of the best areas to take a walk in Sasagamine.
 It becomes accessible from mid-May after the snow has melted.
 To get to this area you must cross over the dam and ascend a steep stairway.
 From the top, the paths are then reasonably level with no steep inclines.
 It’s a great place for the whole family to take a walk.
 The woodland and wetland areas are filed with amazing flowers and plenty of wild life.
 It is a truly stunning area.
 The small loop will take 2-3 hours to walk around depending on your pace and how often you stop to take photos.
 In spring, the area is filled with skunk cabbages.
 At the half way point you will come across a large wetland area called Yume Mi Daira.
 This open area is filled with skunk cabbages and Mt Mitahara fills the background.
 This is one of the most famous photo spots in Sasagamine.

 SEASONS IN SASAGAMINE